EDITORIAL: Fueling our fear with higher gas prices - BC Local News

 While buses on some routes may well be packed – resulting in a call for more frequent runs – drivers, cyclists and pedestrians can attest that this hasn’t translated to otherwise empty roadways.

 Perhaps the problem is frequency of runs.
-Perhaps we can attribute it to the bus routes themselves and a dearth of rapid transit beyond SkyTrain’s terminus station.
-Everything seems synced to get Metro Vancouverites smoothly from their major exchanges to the downtown core and back during respective rush hours, yet they have far fewer options to simply get across town or to visit neighbouring suburbs.
+Perhaps we can attribute it to the bus routes themselves and a dearth of rapid transit south of Whalley.
+Everything seems synced to get us smoothly from our major exchanges to downtown Vancouver and back during respective rush hours, yet we have far fewer options to simply get across town or to visit neighbouring suburbs.

-However, while TransLink has made major inroads in many of these areas in recent years, most remain in their cars.
+However, while TransLink has made major inroads in these areas in recent years, most remain in their cars.

 Whatever the problem is, if the solution really is that gas is just too darned cheap, one wonders how high the price has to go before our roadways are clear.